 -You also have the option of using another service provider such as Customs City Global Solutions Inc. as it comes with just as many advantages and more as the ACE portal.
 They offer crucial solutions such as ACE eManifest solutions like Air eManifest, and Truck eManifest; and the automated section 321 entry filings for merchandise for both high volume and smaller carriers as well.

 -The best way to get reliable and quick compliance results is to integrate internal systems which help you to avoid repetitive and double entering of data, which can also be prone to uncalled errors.

 -One of the benefits of using Customs City Global Solutions Inc. is that it is user-friendly, and you can easily upload your excel file containing relevant section 321 data.
 There is also no need to either install or buy costly software for this purpose.

 You also get round the clock customer support.
 You have the option to contact the team via email, live chat or phone, especially if you are having an issue with the software.
-Quick feedback is also available to you if you need information on shipment types or processing requirements with CBP.
+Quick feedback is also available to you if you need information on shipment types or processing requirements to the customs.

 -Data integration with Custom City is also faster in comparison to manual entry which consumes quite a lot of time, with unnecessary duplication and repetitions, which is also the main cause of errors.

 Section 321 shipment types make shipment for low-value cargo as easy as possible, enabling CBP to function more quickly and efficiently.